 Life can be hectic.
 For balance, many people seek to create an atmosphere of lightness and calm in their homes.
 One way to achieve this is with white floors.

-White floors can bring a clean, restful foundation to a wide range of decor styles.
+White floors can bring a clean, restful foundation to a wide range of décor styles.
 But what material will work best in your home?

 We explore 10 kinds of white floors available to help you decide.

-1. White Bamboo Flooring
+1. White Bamboo Floors

 Use its “almost” white color blend with neutral interiors.
 Or, use it to create compelling contrast in rooms dominated by bright or dark colors.

 It can soften modern decor or bring a gentle edge to traditional designs, especially those in the vein of French cottages.
-Tongue and groove makes it easy and quick to install.
+Tongue and groove make it easy and quick to install.
 And, despite the light color, these woven bamboo planks are easy to keep clean.

-2. Painted Wood
+2. Painted Wood Floors

 - Remove any wax or gloss.
 Use a square of 150-grit sandpaper to rough the surface.

-- Clean the floor first with a vacuum then a damp mop.
+- Clean the floor first with a vacuum, then a damp mop.
 Let it dry completely.